Capt. Alan’s Sea Escape

 The City of Mexico Beach has a variety of boat slips available to meet your needs while vacationing.
 Slips are located adjacent to Canal Park on the Gulf side of Canal Parkway.

-For more information on the boat ramp, boat slips and their fees, click here or contact the Mexico Beach City Hall at (850) 648-5700.
+For more information on the boat ramp, boat slips and their fees, click here or contact the Mexico Beach Harbor Master at (850) 527-7147.